 Any XMP metadata can also be added upon upload, and the person who uploaded the asset, as well as the date it was uploaded, shows in the asset history.

-Edit original assets
+Edit original assets from InDesign

 If you want to make any changes to an original image you're using in InDesign, click Edit > Edit Original and the linked file will open directly in Illustrator or Photoshop.
 After you make changes and save the file, it syncs back to the Collective as a version and updates automatically in InDesign.